 The threshold value is the same as the v.digit pruning threshold.
-This is specified in data base units on the ground (e.g., in ground meters for UTM data bases).
+This is specified in database units on the ground (e.g., in ground meters for UTM databases).
 The threshold can also be specified in inches on the map, and the program will convert these to data base ground units using the scale in the vector file.
 If you specify the scale in map inches rather than in ground units, you must specify that inches are used by setting the -i flag.
 The input vector data layer will be read and the resultant pruned vector data layer will be placed into a newly created output file whose name is specified by the user, leaving the original vector map unchanged.
 The pruning algorithm throws away redundant points within the specified threshold.
 It works on each vector separately, working from node to node.
 It does not change the position or number of nodes.

+v.digit, v.in.ascii

+v.psu

-v.in.ascii, v.clean, v.digit, v.prune, v.rmdup, v.spag, v.support v.psu - Program to build PSU polygon and PSU sites from single labeled line segment.
+v.psu - Program to build PSU polygon and PSU sites from single labeled line segment.
 (SCS GRASS Vector Program)